Federal judge leaves CDC evictions moratorium in place

 Alabama landlords who are challenging the moratorium, which is set to expire Oct.
 3, are likely to appeal her ruling.

 In discussing the new moratorium imposed by the Centers for Disease Control and Prevention because of COVID-19, President Joe Biden acknowledged last week there were questions about its legality.
-But he said a court fight over the new order would buy time for the distribution of some of the $45 billion in rental assistance that has been approved but not yet used.
+But he said a court fight over the new order would buy time for the distribution of some of the more than $45 billion in rental assistance that has been approved but not yet used.
+The Treasury Department has said that only about $3 billion of the first slice of $25 billion had been distributed through June.

 As of Aug.
 2, roughly 3.5 million people in the United States said they faced eviction in the next two months, according to the Census Bureau’s Household Pulse Survey.